 As time passes, the number of individuals visiting your site will increase as well as your income.
 I’m not just talking about some few hundred dollars in a month, lots of people earn their living from blogging.

 I could remember that when I created my first blog, I almost had 200 unique visitors on a daily basis at the end of that year.
 I spent several hours creating websites and adding new fresh content.
-I made my own product and sold on my website of a variety of prices.
-Until today, I am still at my JOB and doing this part time.
+I made my own product and sold it on my website for a variety of prices.
+Until today, I am still at my JOB and doing this part-time.
 In fact, I’m still very satisfied with it, and that’s where things started for me.

 2. Blogging Helps To Share your knowledge to people

 You can spread your major information and expertise through blogging.
-Moreover, you may also help others individuals with specific problems.
-Let’s say you’ve blog about “sugar cure.”
+Moreover, you may also help other individuals with specific problems.
+Let’s say you have a blog about “sugar cure.”
 Many women in existence are seeking help/solutions/ideas to improve their facial appearances.
 Your knowledge or advice could be vital and intensely helpful.